-Dr. Rovit’s area of research expertise explores the cultural heritage of the Holocaust (1933-1945), including art produced by prisoner-artists in situ and the role of the performing arts under duress: within Nazi Germany, and in ghetto and camp settings.
+Dr. Rovit is known for her research expertise that explores the cultural heritage of the Holocaust (1933-1945), including art produced by prisoner-artists in situ and the role of the performing arts under duress: within Nazi Germany, and in ghetto and camp settings.
 Her 2012 micro-history, The Jewish Kulturbund Theatre Company in Nazi Berlin( Iowa University Press) was designated by Choice Magazine as an Outstanding Academic Title for 2013.
 She co-edited (with Alvin Goldfarb), Theatrical Performance during the Holocaust: Texts, Documents, Memoirs (The Johns Hopkins University Press, 1999), a Finalist for the National Jewish Book Award.
-Her numerous publications appear in such journals as American Theatre, PAJ, TDR, Theatre Survey, the Journal of Dramatic Theory and Criticism and The Journal of Holocaust and Genocide Studies.Her article, "‘First Responder' Artists, 1945-46: Theatre and Politics from the Rubble" was recently published in _Theatre History Studies_ (2016).
+Her numerous publications appear in such journals as American Theatre, PAJ, TDR, Theatre Survey, the Journal of Dramatic Theory and Criticism and The Journal of Holocaust and Genocide Studies.Her article, "‘First Responder' Artists, 1945-46: Theatre and Politics from the Rubble" was recently published in Theatre History Studiesn (2016).
 Dr. Rovit is the Editor for the Journal of Dramatic Theory and Criticism.
-She served as guest editor for the journal with a special section on Witnessing History, Performing Trauma (Spring 2013).
+She also served as guest editor for the journal with a special section on Witnessing History, Performing Trauma (Spring 2013).

-Besides lecturing independently in the U.S. and in Europe, Dr. Rovit has taught courses in theatre history, play analysis, and modern drama at Illinois State University and Indiana University.
+Besides lecturing independently in the U.S. and in Europe, Dr. Rovit has taught courses in theatre history, play analysis, and modern drama at Illinois State University and Indiana University (Bloomington).

 She holds a Ph.D. in Theatre History from Florida State University, an MA in German language and literature from the University of Virginia, and a BA from Bucknell University.